brettChapman/Nimbus_Cluster/README.md

 ### Setup NFS data volume

 #### 1. It is advised to first mount a large volume to your master node, outlined here: [Attaching a storage volume](https://support.pawsey.org.au/documentation/display/US/Attach+a+Storage+Volume).
 An example of a 20 node cluster with 1 master node, first create instances with 300GB each root volume, and add an additional separate volume of 94.54TB to be mounted to the master node from a volume quota of 100TB.
-If resizing the volume before reattaching, follow the steps in the link provided.
+If resizing the volume before reattaching, follow the steps in the link provided, and if unmounting the drive first becomes an issue with drive busy warnings, then follow the steps in the trouble shooting section.

 #### 2. Look in /etc/hosts on the master node (node-0 in this case):
 ```